Inflatable Tent & Air Tent Buying Guide

 Inflatable tents (or air tents) are just like any other tent, except for one significant difference.
 Instead of having traditional poles made from metal, plastic or fibreglass, air tents use inflatable beams which are pumped up to provide a sturdy structure.

 Fun fact: Vango was the first company to really bring inflatable tents to the mainstream camping market, with their iconic AirBeam series.
 To this day, these remain a serious contender for the best inflatable tents on the market.
-Of course, other companies have joined the scene now, with fantastic air tents coming from leading bands like Zempire, Outdoor Revolution, Coleman, Kampa, and more!
+Of course, other companies have joined the scene now, with fantastic air tents coming from leading bands like Zempire, Outwell, Outdoor Revolution, Coleman, Kampa, and more!
 This variety means you’re somewhat spoilt for choice, as all the air tents available are top notch.

 Thankfully for all of us, air tents are incredibly easy to put up, as the built-in channels can simply be inflated with a pump.
 This means no more worrying about poles that you can’t quite get to bend properly, or get lost inside their little sleeve when you’re putting the tent up.
 Gosh, we’re exhausted just thinking about it.